-- 1. Plagiarism.
-The adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution.
+- 1. Plagiarism includes, but is not limited to, the adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution.
 This includes self-plagiarism, which occurs when an author submits material or research from a previous academic exercise to satisfy the requirements of another exercise and uses it without proper citation of its reuse. - 2.
-Cheating.
-Using or attempting to use unauthorized materials, information, or aids in any academic exercise or test/examination.
+Cheating includes, but is not limited to, using or attempting to use unauthorized materials, information, or aids in any academic exercise or test/examination.
 Cheating includes unapproved collaboration, which occurs when a student works with others on an individual academic exercise without the express permission of the faculty member. - 3.
-Fabrication.
-Unauthorized falsification or invention of any information or citation in an academic exercise.
+Fabrication includes, but is not limited to, unauthorized falsification or invention of any information or citation in an academic exercise.